DylanBk/DylanBk/README.md

 # Hi there! 👋
-My name's Dylan and I'm a college student.
-I'm from the UK and aim to become a Full Stack Developer 🚀
+My name's Dylan \
+College Student | Software Developer  🚀
+Based in the UK

 ## ☁️ Future Goals:
-Become confident in React \
+Learn Pandas \
-Become confident in Next \
+Learn Next \
-Become confident in Express \
-Become confident in Pandas
+Learn Express

 ## 🎓 After College:
 I plan to enter an apprenticeship in the software development industry or to secure a place on a computing science university course.
+In the long term, I hope to enter web development or data engineering but I am open to other pathways.

 ## 🌐 Socials: